cjdbarlow/Part-One/renal_handling_of_glucose.md

 * **Gradient Limited**
 Leaks in the tight junctions will result in solute moving from the interstitium back into the tubule if the tubular concentration falls too low.

-  The maximum solute concentration for a gradient-i system is related to the permeability of the tight junctions.
+  The maximum solute concentration for a gradient limited system is related to the permeability of the tight junctions.

 ##Glucose